ShawxingKwok/ITWorks/content/docs/multiplatform/phone/_index.md

 # Abstract
 At present, each client platform contacts with the server according to the appointment document.
-However, it is cumbersome and error-prone because message formats differ on each route.
-Although
-{{< newTab grpc "https://grpc.io/" >}} works well as a `rpc` (remote procedure call) framework, it is not popular because it requires a third-party language and hard extensive.
-Therefore, I made a new `rpc` framework named `Phone` based on the new popular language `Kotlin multiplatform` and its web framework `Ktor`.
+However, it is cumbersome and error-prone because message formats differ on each route and http method.
+Although {{< newTab grpc "https://grpc.io/" >}} works well as a `rpc` (remote procedure call) framework, it is not popular because it requires a third-party language and hard extensive.
-`Phone` would be a great point for popularizing `Kotlin`, and revolutionary together with it.
+Therefore, I made a new `rpc` framework named `Phone` based on the new popular language `Kotlin multiplatform` and its web framework `Ktor`. `Phone` would be a great point for popularizing `Kotlin`, and revolutionary together with it.

 Main advantages:
 - Connects with shared interfaces, data types and related logics.